SILVER STAR WIRELESS

 SNAKE RIVER PCS

 Snake River PCS is part of the Eagle Telephone Company of Richland, OR.
 Their own wireless network extends into nearby towns and along surrounding highways.
 Other areas are served by roaming partners which are available with "Travel Minutes".
-They have a small selection of phones and also offer some Smart phones.
+They have a small selection of phones and also offer some smartphones.
 Their plans are priced the same as their wireline services and start with an economical "mini-plan" with a number of a la carte add-ons including additional National Travel Minutes.
-All plans include basic digital features.
+All plans include basic digital features and you can add Data to your plan but there is no mention od Data being offered on their own network.
 LifeLine plans are available.
 We have no reports on coverage or network technology.
-Eagle Telephone is small enough to have live people answer the phone and are quite helpful. [an error occurred while processing this directive]
+Eagle Telephone is small enough to have live people answer the phone and are quite helpful.

 As one of the Top 4 networks in the US, we know much about Sprint.
 They are generally considered tied for third place in the US in coverage and numbers of subscribers.
 In some areas Sprint has the best coverage, and in others they can be non-existent.
 Sprint has a national, feature-rich digital network.
 Their coverage is a little "fragile" in some areas, but where it's good, it's very good.
 Sprint has a good selection of phones.
 Most of their plans limit you to their own network, especially for data.
 In addition to acquiring a few networks, they have expanded their coverage and Data capabilities by creating operating agreements with several, smaller, regional networks.
 In some markets they use a separate network for 4G coverage.
 Therefore, having good local Sprint Voice/Text or 3G data coverage is no guarantee of adequate 4G coverage.
 They offer a large selection of wireless phones and devices and they rarely allow devices from other sources on their network.
 Sprint has added competitive International Value Roaming plans that provide up to 2G data speeds for free in parts of Asia, Europe and Latin America.
 Sprint also has a Wi-Fi Calling app that allows calling through a Wi-Fi connection from almost anywhere in the world and those calls can be completed in the US and US territories with no charge.
 Sprint offers prepaid under the Sprint Prepaid, Boost Mobile and Virgin Mobile brands.
 However, there may be clouds on Sprint's horizon.
 They have started an "upgrade" of their network that is based on moving their cell sites from their current towers and site locations to "cheaper" government land.
 This may change coverage for a large number of users and we believe there is little hope for anything other than coverage degradation.
 We downgraded Sprint's "MW Rating" as they move into this unknown cost-saving program.
 They're also planning to move to a microwave backhaul instead of phone company fiber which is not unusual and may save them some money.